HairdressingProject/styleme/Backend/UsersAPI/README.md

 ###  3.3. <a name='Generatingpepper'></a>3 - Generating pepper
 The back-end uses a [pepper](https://en.wikipedia.org/wiki/Pepper_(cryptography) "Pepper") that is added to hashed passwords.
 It is the same for all passwords, but stored outside of the application and the database.

-Navigate to the [AdminApi](/Backend/AdminApi/ "AdminApi") folder before running the commands below.
+Navigate to the [UsersAPI](/Backend/UsersAPI/ "UsersAPI") folder before running the commands below.

 Now choose a Pepper secret (can be any string) and run the commands below to store the Pepper secret in your computer: